janelbrandon/CA_Assessment/README.md

 * Have a list of exercises and definitions for reference

 #### **Screenshots**
+Title Screen
 ![Screenshot1 ](/docs/screenshot1.png)
+After entering exercise name and number of sets.
+Input of weights and reps.
 ![Screenshot2 ](/docs/screenshot2.png)
+After finishing a set and starting with the next one.
 ![Screenshot3 ](/docs/screenshot3.png)
+After completing the sets of exercise, app will ask if you want to continue the exercise.
 ![Screenshot4 ](/docs/screenshot4.png)
+App displays the complete log of the session.
 ![Screenshot5 ](/docs/screenshot5.png)

 ### **Details of Planning and Design**